 A member of the Committee may participate in any meeting of the Committee by a conference telephone call or other means that enable all persons participating in the meeting to hear one another, and participation in this manner shall constitute his or her presence in person at the meeting.
 The Committee also may act by the unanimous written consent of its members.

 Article 4 Plan Operation

 4.1 Effective Date

-This Plan shall become effective if and when approved by the Company's stockholders.
+This Plan shall become effective if and when approved by the Company's stockholders, such date, the "Effective Date").

 4.2 Term